max0l/Webcoding-notes/Lecture 6 CSS and Images.md

 Predefine image space so If the Image loads later, the text won't get pushed around.

 web.dev otpimize
--> It is inserted directly in the HTML
+\rightarrow It is inserted directly in the HTML

 ## Responsive Images HTML 5.1 Picture Element